 |Malware Removal (Windows)||

 Some examples of other malspam campaigns are "TNT EXPRESS Email Virus", "FedEx Invoice Ready Email Virus" and "PO Copy Email Virus".
-What most malspam campaigns have in common is that they are disguised as official emails from legitimate companies, organizations and they contain some link or malicious attachment.
-More examples of malware that cyber criminals distribute via malspam are Ursnif, Dridex, TrickBot.
+They are all disguised as official emails from legitimate companies/organizations and contain links or malicious attachments.
+More examples of malware that cyber criminals distribute via malspam are Ursnif, Dridex, and TrickBot.

 How did "DUNCAN ENGINEERING LIMITED ORDER email virus" infect my computer?